Climate Change Solutions.png

 Alabama’s Forests:

-• Average carbon density in aboveground trees across Alabama is 24.2 tons per acre.
+• Carbon density in aboveground trees across Alabama averages 24.2 tons per acre.

 • Store the equivalent of 47 years of all CO2 emissions produced in the state.